zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/storage-101/snapshots.md

 * Lift/Shift: Move applications and data from an on-prem cluster to a hosted AWS EKS or Google GKE.
 The reverse is also supported to repatriate, move applications on-prem.
 * Maintenance: Decommission a cluster in order to perform hardware-level upgrades.

+Portworx uses [STORK](https://github.com/libopenstorage/stork) for migration.
 The [Migration](/concepts/migration) page detailed documentation on this.